Tenali: Etymology

 The word Tenali is derived from Teravali.
+Local lore claims that the word is a misnomer of Tella Naali, meaning White Naali tree.
+The white colour bark is an uncommon occurrence of Holoptelea integrifolia(Indian Elm), which is found in abundance around the town.

 Three canals of the Krishna River flow through Tenali City, making it a part of the rice bowl of Andhra Pradesh, resembling Paris, where three canals pass through the city.
 Hence Tenali is affectionately called "Andhra Paris".
 In 2011 the city limits were expanded by many kilometers.
-The expansion included the villages of Angalakuduru, Nandivelugu, Kolakaluru, Pinapadu, and Burripalem.
+The expansion included the villages of Angalakuduru, Nandivelugu, Kolakaluru, Pinapadu and Burripalem.

 History

 The Andhra–Satavahana dynasty ruled the region around the present city from 225 B.C. to 225 A.D.
 The relics found in the excavations around Tenali reveal the existence of Jainism and Buddhism.
-One such example is the inscriptions in Ramalingeswara temple, dating back to the 16th century AD.
+One such example is the inscription in Ramalingeswara temple, dating back to the 16th century AD.

 Geography

 Tenali is situated at 16.239°N 80.645°E, on the southern deltaic region of Krishna River.
 The city is spread over an area of 29.56 km2.
 It lies at an average altitude of 13 m above mean sea level.
 It is also called as City without a National Highway.
 The East canal, the Nizampatnam canal and the West canal flow through the city, which originates from Krishna River.
 The region around the city forms a part of Western Delta System of Krishna river.
 The area is covered by Alluvium and the main soil varieties are Red and Black.